udiante/alexa-base-localization/README.md

 // Get the values with the active language (by default 'BASE') LocalizationManager.getLocalizedStrings("SKILL_NAME")

-// Get the values with a specific langauge LocalizationManager.getLocalizedStrings("SKILL_NAME", "ES")
+// Get the values with a specific language LocalizationManager.getLocalizedStrings("SKILL_NAME", "ES")
 ```